CosminN139/SDTR_ProjectRTOS/readme.md

 Updates from last time i've wrote some code:
   Yeah , pretty much dusty here
 - Added functionality for HD44870-compatible controller LCD stuff.
 Pretty hard to do this with RTOS, well..
+- Added button functionality using a binary semphor to test the usage

+TODO:

+- Add sensor library and make some prerequisites to drive it properly
+>> This sensor will be a temp/humid sensor from DHT/AMS family